 Cloudflare Railgun integration module is still not created.
 Cloudflare can be set up “manually” – I prefer doing it that way.
 However, Railgun service costs around 200$ per month if bought “directly” from Cloudflare.
 Shared/reseller hosting providers who use cPanel, often offer Railgun included in the hosting price (since they pay per server).
 With DirectAdmin that is still not possible.

 There’s also no JetBackup integration module.
 JetBackup is very practical since it allows creating and restoring backups on a per control panel level, so customers can easily manage those by themselves.
-It also allows setup of automated backups and easily connects to cloud storage services like Amazon S3 and Backblaze B2 – which are cheap and reliable, but don’t offer standard FTP interface.
+It also allows the setup of automated backups and easily connects to cloud storage services like Amazon S3 and Backblaze B2 – which are cheap and reliable but don’t offer a standard FTP interface.

 3.2.
 Minor complaints

 Sub-domains are stored in the main domain’s subdirectory – so anyone typing example.com/subdomain would get to see the subdomain.
 It’s not something that’s always desired.
 One of the reasons for creating a subdomain is to divide/separate things.
-A work-around is adding a subdomain as a domain (add-on domain).
-Not very intuitive, straight forward, way, but it works, which is important.
+A workaround is adding a subdomain as a domain (add-on domain).
+Not a very intuitive, straightforward, way, but it works, which is important.
 Related topic on DirectAdmin forum.

 Related to the previous paragraph, there’s no list of created database users.
-One must open each database to see which users have rights for it.
+One must open each database to see which users have rights to it.

 Once again user interface related (which is what using a control panel is all about), take a look at the difference between cPanel and DirectAdmin for: setting up remote mail exchanger.
 I find cPanel a lot simpler, more intuitive.

 Mail account settings can’t be re-visited, they are only shown immediately after creating an email account (SMTP, POP servers, username, ports etc.). cPanel does this a lot more conveniently and it looks like this: